ELtrebolt/eltrebolt.github.io/_pages/projects.md

 author: Professional
 ---

-My favorite projects:
+**My favorite projects**:
-- Spotify-Statys: a Spotify stats website with over 30 unique visualizations
+- **Spotify-Statys**: a Spotify stats website with over 30 unique visualizations about your created playlists
-- ME-DB: a text-based Tier List app for your favorite Anime, TV Shows, Movies, and Video Games
+- **ME-DB**: a text-based Tier List app for your favorite Anime, TV Shows, Movies, and Video Games

-Some projects I want to work on:
+**Some projects I want to work on**:
-- NFL Fantasy Football League Stats
+- NFL Fantasy Football League Stats - historical head to head record, AVG Rank, etc.
 - A Year Ago: a reflective note-taking app